TheFreeman193/PIFS/README.md

 ## Why is this needed?

-By default, the PIF module and its forks use a single set of build properties (hereafter called a _profile_) for Play Integrity attestation.
+By default, the PIF module and its forks use a single set of build properties (hereafter called a _profile_) including a build fingerprint for Play Integrity attestation.
-With tens of thousands of users using the same profile, the Play Integrity servers inevitably block its use for software attestation.
+With tens of thousands of users using the same profile, the Play Integrity servers inevitably block the associated fingerprint for software attestation.

 The best solution in the meantime is for every user to choose a working profile of their own.
 Both the original PIF modules and its major fork support this using a JSON file containing real properties from a working device.